 Real’s words merit repeating – “I can feel the room react.”
 Wow!
 I have always underscored with our customers the critical need to invest in screen real estate in their meeting rooms but his response really brought home that point.

 I told him, “You know, I have to say that when we hold the Sales Meetings you have a very big presence in the meetings.
 Your face is bigger than life in those meetings [projected, full screen, on an 87” SMART Board] and everyone in the meeting is very keenly aware of your presence and what you have to say.”

 Real responded, “Yes, I know.
 I feel it.”

 Real replied, ”Even though I am sitting in my office in Montreal at my desktop, every time I move or do anything, I can feel the room react.
 So I am very engaged and concentrating on what is going on in the meeting.”

-Screen real estate has always been compromised in video conferencing installations and I believe it is one of the biggest mistakes people make when deploying video conferencing in their organizations.
+Screen real estate has always been compromised in video conferencing designs and installations and I believe it is one of the biggest mistakes people make when deploying video conferencing in their organizations.

 Screen real estate is a great investment that is often not only overlooked, but can become the first point of focus when trying to pare down the cost of a video conferencing implementation.
 The cost of LCD screens 5 or 6 years ago may have contributed to this problem and if so it is somewhat understandable.
 But with today’s much lower screen costs and available alternatives, saving on screen real estate in a video conferencing room is like preparing for a race and then shooting yourself in the foot before running the race.